How Social Media Can Affect Your Personal Injury Claim

 Socializing

 Photos or posts showing you engaging in social activities can indicate that your injuries aren’t severe.
 For example, you might claim damages for emotional distress or because you have depression as a result of your accident, and it’s impacting your relationships with others.
-Still, you also upload a picture of yourself at a party or social gathering to Facebook or Instagram.
+Still, you upload a picture of yourself at a party or social gathering to Facebook or Instagram.
 Common sense tells us that you’ll feel better on some days than others, and we all know that socializing is vital for mental health, but the other side will be looking for any opportunity to dispute your claim.

 Misrepresentation